Thai police remove barricades to police and PM offices

 The protests, which began on 24 November, had been largely peaceful until Saturday, when they became violent.

-Over the weekend and on Monday demonstrators tried to break apart police barricades and storm the prime minister's office, Government House, with police using tear gas and water cannon to repel them.'No confrontation'
+Over the weekend and on Monday demonstrators tried to break apart police barricades and storm the prime minister's office, Government House, with police using tear gas and water cannon to repel them.

 Protest leader and former opposition politician Suthep Thaugsuban said on Monday that the protesters would "take over the Metropolitan Police Bureau and make it the people's".